dataprol/Monibus_API_backend/README.md

 A web API project for school transport monitor person.

 ## About
-This project back-end API web is developed for my university graduation project.
+This project back-end API web is doing developed for my university graduation project.

 ## Licence